CDCgov/ONT-Seq-analysis/README.md

 ## Credits

-ONT/mpoxseqanalysis was originally written by Luis Antonio Haddock, PhD (CDC).
+ONT-Seq-analysis was originally written by Luis Antonio Haddock, PhD (CDC).

 We thank the following people for their extensive assistance in the development of this pipeline: